High-Protein Chicken Rice Bowl: Easy 45g Protein Meal Prep Bowl

 Step 1: Start the Rice

-Add jasmine rice, water or chicken broth, and salt to a rice cooker or saucepan.
+Add 2 cups jasmine rice, 3 cups water or chicken broth, and 1/4 tsp salt to a rice cooker or saucepan.

-If cooking on the stovetop, bring to a boil, reduce heat to low, cover, and cook for about 18 minutes.
+If cooking on the stovetop, bring to a boil, reduce heat to low, cover, and cook for 18 minutes exactly.
 Turn off the heat and let it rest for 5 minutes before fluffing.
+The rest period matters: it lets the steam redistribute so the bottom does not dry out.

 Do not lift the lid while the rice cooks.
 That releases steam and can make the texture uneven.